Segwegler/OIS_Library/README.md

 # OiS_Library
-A library to help interface with objects in space
+A library to help interface with objects in space <br>
-The serial protocol can be found at http://objectsgame.com/the-controllers/ois-serial-data-protocol/ Commands and requests can be found in the wiki
+The serial protocol can be found at http://objectsgame.com/the-controllers/ois-serial-data-protocol/ <br>
+Commands and requests can be found in the wiki <br>

-To use this with the Arduino ide put the header files in the sketch folder Then put #include "my_OIS.h" at the begining of your sketch
+To use this with the Arduino ide put the header files in the sketch folder  <br>
+Then put #include "my_OIS.h" at the begining of your sketch <br>

-This library contains a few classes to help with comunicating with the game -Controller
+This library contains a few classes to help with comunicating with the game <br>
+-Controller <br>
--Comm
+-Comm <br>
--Clock
+-Clock <br>
--Pair_i
+-Pair_i <br>

 *Controller: holds all the requests and commands that you set up and has functions to sync and execute each one <br>
   Constructors <br>